DParedero/Masters_Dissertation/README.md

 This project uses the Scikit-learn Python library to determine the price prediction, given a data set of real estate assets.
 The approach to the problem is made through the use of Random Forest algorithm, training the model with a data subset and evaluating the performance with the remaining data set.

 The project is written using Python 3.8.0 and Scikit-learn 0.21.0 and licensed under Apache License 2.0.
 Full source code is [available on the following link](https://github.com/Dparedero/Masters_Dissertation).
+In addition, the dissertation is exposed in detail (in Spanish) [on the following document](https://github.com/Dparedero/Masters_Dissertation/DissertationSpanish).

 ### Use Cases
 The project looks to address the following two use cases: